-SRP1 SRP0 #WP Status Register/NL Register Description 0 0 Х Software Protected The Status Register and NL Registers can be written to after U U ^ Software Protected a Write Enable command, WEL=1.
-(Default) 0 1 0 Hardware Protected WP#=0, the Status Register and NL Registers are locked and U ı O Hardware Protected cannot be written to.
-0 1 1 WP#=1, the Status Register and NL Registers are u U ı - Hardware Oriprotected Hardware Unprotected and can be written to after a Write Enable command, WEL= 1 X X Power Supply Lock-Down (1) Status Register and NL Registers are protected and cannot be ı ^ ^ Power Supply Lock-Down written to again until the next Power-Down, Power-Up cycle.
-Status Register and NL Registers are permanently protected 1 1 X X One Time Program (2) One Time Program (2) and cannot be written to.
+SRP1 SRP0 #WP Status Register/NL Register Description 0 0 Х Software Protected The Status Register and NL Registers can be written to after U 0 ^ Software Protected a Write Enable command, WEL=1.
+(Default) 0 1 0 Hardware Protected WP#=0, the Status Register and NL Registers are locked and U I O Haidware Protected cannot be written to.
+0 1 1 WP#=1, the Status Register and NL Registers are U ı 1 Hardware Unprotected and can be written to after a Write Enable command, WEL= 1 × X X Power Supply Lock-Down (1) Status Register and NL Registers are protected a ı ^ ^ written to again until the next Power-Down, Power-U Status Register and NL Registers are permanently protected 1 Х Х One Time Program (2) and cannot be written to.
 (Enabled by adding prefix command AAh, 55h)

 - 1. When SRP1 =1, a power-down, power-up cycle will change SRP1 =0 state. - 2.
-Please contact GigaDevice for details regarding the special instruction sequence.
+This feature is available on special order.
+Please contact GigaDevice for details.